esheldon/fitsio/README.md

   stuff we could add the scaling ourselves, but then it is far from atomic.
 - complex table columns.  bit? logical?
-- explore separate classes for image and table HDUs?
-Inherit from base class.
 - add lower,upper keywords to read routines.
 - HDU groups?
 - Clean up the code